 The main character only looks like a typical Digimon main character via his goggles (exception being Digimon Savers/Data Squad).
 Everyone else reminds me of designs seen in typical card game anime (I'm looking at you Cardfight!!
 Vanguard Card and Yu-Gi-Oh) and even some of the Megaman animes.
 (For those wondering what I'm talking about: crazy hair, unnatural hair colors and blinding colored outfits.
 No one in any of the past Digimon seasons has had 'natural' green or pink hair.
 (Mimi from Adventure was even noted to have dyed it and then switched back)) The show is full of bright colors, though the AppMon designs are interesting which is good and sometimes... simple/????
-Oh and as of episode 6 they reused a Digimon design as an AppMon so, questions there if they're going to borrow more designs.
-Also they reuse some Digimon names for new characters/designs unrelated to the original versions from previous series.
+Some designs are the same just recolored (even made fun of in show by going "Are you two related?"
+"No, we just look alike" despite familiarity with one another) As of episode 6 they reused a Digimon design as an AppMon so, questions there if they're going to borrow more designs.
+Also they reuse some Digimon names for new characters/designs unrelated to the original versions from previous series (Raidramon).
 The fusions of the Appmon are done in CG which either can look borderline cool or gaudy.

-We have our one female main character, Eri, who a pop star (appears in episode 5), and our spotlight goggle boy Haru and another male character Torajirou "Astra" who is an internet celebrity (appears in episode 7), forming a trio with a shady fourth character, Rei who is an edgy/mysterious lone wolf with his own agenda (Rei and Hackmon appear at the end of ep 3, officially debuting to the others in ep 9).
+We have our one female main character, pink-haired Eri, who a pop star (appears in episode 5), and our spotlight goggle boy Haru and another male character Torajirou "Astra" who is an internet celebrity (appears in episode 7), forming a trio with a shady fourth character, Rei who is an edgy/mysterious lone wolf with his own agenda (Rei and Hackmon appear at the end of ep 3, officially debuting to the others in ep 9).
 Out of the human designs, Rei is the least cringe worthy of outfit colors in my opinion, he wears black unlike his other blindingly clad co-stars.